Top 10 Hotels to Stay in Rome

 A relatively new hotel, opened in 1999, but within a beautiful 19th century merchant’s palace.
 An astral theme along with Venetian style can be found from the moment you step into the lobby which features a night sky ceiling fresco.

 Few hotels in Rome seem to have many extra facilities but the Empire does have a Gym for the guests in its 113 rooms, many of the guests tend to be business travellers and it is a little way from many of Rome’s sites, meaning that it is quieter, yet close to the Spanish Steps and the surrounding area has plenty of good restaurants though the hotel has a restaurant as well.
 Rooms are clean, comfortable and an average size if not anything spectacular.

-The three star hotel Villa del Parco offers real tranquillity in what is a noisy and chaotic city, a little way out of the city centre you can get a bus right outside to reach the centre in about twenty minutes.
-Being outside of the city centre though means you get a quiet hotel in large grounds with large rooms and pay much less than you would in the centre.
+The three star hotel Villa del Parco offers real tranquility in what is a noisy and chaotic city, a little way out of the city center you can get a bus right outside to reach the center in about twenty minutes.
+Being outside of the city center though means you get a quiet hotel in large grounds with large rooms and pay much less than you would in the center.
 Rooms are a little dated but clean and the garden and terrace offer a perfect place to relax after a day’s sight seeing.

 No one seems to have told the owners or staff at the majestic that the 19th century is over the original features from the 1880s when this hotel was built remain, right down to the staff uniforms.

 This truly is an old world hotel with silver service in the formal restaurant, though meals are also available in the more relaxed brassiere where live jazz plays late into the night every night.